Simplero/Simplero-API/README.md

 `note` will add a new note to the customer.
 You cannot remove notes this way.

 `phone` is a sanitized phone number with country code first, eg. '15551231234'.

+Pass `gdpr_consent` with a value of `1` to indicate GDPR consent was request and granted, `0` to indicate GDPR consent was requested but not granted, or omit if GDPR consent was not requested. `gdpr_consent_text` should be the text of the request (e.g. the label on the checkbox).

 By default we will not override any existing information, only add new.
 Set `override` = `yes` to override existing values, except `email` which cannot be changed this way.